 The MCSAP staff are supervised by the NHP Commercial Commander stationed in the MCSAP office.
-The Commercial Commander is responsible for the oversight of the NHP commercial program, as well as other state programs such as the Size and Weight program, school buses inspections and the crashed/disabled vehicle-get them off the road towing program.
+The Commercial Commander is responsible for the oversight of the NHP commercial program, as well as other state programs such as the Size and Weight program, school bus inspections and the crashed/disabled vehicle, "Get them off the road" towing program.

-For the FFY22 CVSP, NHP is including a proposed Management Analyst II position that has not yet been approved by the Nevada Legislature.
+For the FFY23 CVSP, NHP is including a proposed Management Analyst II, two CVSI's and a Captain at fifty percent that have not yet been approved by the Nevada Legislature.
 However, inclusion in the MCSAP budget is required before the process to have the Legislature approved it can begin.
 The MA II position would assume the state accounting and fiscal duties currently being performed by the Grants & Projects Analyst.
-However, the CVSI II positions holds priority.
-If the Management Analyst position can be added, if it is expected to be hired within FFY22.
+Regardless, the CVSI II positions hold priority.
+If the Management Analyst position can be added, it is expected to be hired within FFY23.